KameiB/RLCraft_Translatable/scripts/README.md

 # Custom names and translations
+### Shiv.sz, Shiv2.sz
+- Commented all hardcoded names and tooltips.

 ### CustomNamesTooltips.zs
 - Replaced Shivaxi's hardcoded english names and tooltips with translatable texts.
-So if you plan to use this, I suggest commenting all hardcoded stuff on Shiv.zs and Shiv2.zs
+  So if you plan to use this, I suggest commenting all hardcoded stuff on Shiv.zs and Shiv2.zs (or use my files)
 - Grave scroll: Replaced default hardcoded description with a translatable one.
 - Seeds' "Fertile Seasons" hardcoded texts: Replaced with translatable ones.